wsglobe/WhollyFresh/README.md

-# WhollyFresh - A Supermarket App
+# whollyFresh - A Supermarket App
 ## Grocery Shopping Simplified
 ## Built with
 * React